Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/resource-packs.md

 ## Resources Packs
 ### Description

-The Widget API allows you to provide resource packs to share content between widgets.
+The Xen HTML API allows you to provide resource packs to share content between widgets.
 This is to help reduce the download size of widgets, and also to access a variety of iconography installed by default.

 ### Usage